GreenCubeGames/SpriteChangeCamAngle/README.md

 # SpriteChangeCamAngle
 This is a simple script, that change the sprite, by object and camera angle, like FF tactics, and other tactics, rpgs, and simple 2d characters with 3d level.
+Im using with my game called "Monsters Mall" but is a cool thing to release as free asset for anyone that want to do a game like this, some kind of isometric 3d with 2d characters, I LOVE this kind of graphics, when mix 2d characters with 3d level, like guardian heroes, ff tactics etc.